Australia's Top 100 Public Access Golf Courses - 2007

 Other clubs are more exclusive, requiring guests to be introduced by a member, or permitting unaccompanied non-members access only if they are club members visiting from interstate or overseas.
 These courses are excluded from this list.
 One or two private courses accessible to in-house guests elected to be excluded.

-George Begg is the golf writer for Star Newspapers.
+George Begg is the golf writer for Star Newspapers and the Geelong Independent.
 A member at Altona Lakes and Werribee Park Golf Clubs, handicap 16, he is the Secretary of the Australian Golf Writers Association.

 Graeme Bond covers golf on Melbourne Radio 3AW.
 A member at Riversdale with a handicap of 12 that he attributes to the number of rounds that he plays at The National.

-Archie Fraser has been involved with several golf course developments, and has spent many years playing golf based in Victoria and Queensland .
-Currently a member at Lakelands with a handicap of 8.
+Archie Fraser is the CEO of St Kilda Football Club and has spent many years playing golf based in Victoria and Queensland.
+He is a member at St Andrews Beach & Commonwealth, handicap 7.

 Michael King is a member at The Grand and Kingston Heath, handicap 11.